 The handling and spreading of commercial fertilizers is a most severe operation with respect to metal corrosion.
-Establish a frequent, periodic preventative maintenance program to prevent rapid damage to spreading equipment.
-Proper cleaning, lubrication and maintenance will give you longer life, more satisfactory service and more economical use of your equipment.
+Establish a frequent, periodic preventative maintenance program to prevent rapid deterioration to spreading equipment.
+Proper cleaning, lubrication and maintenance will yield longer life, more satisfactory service and more economical use of your equipment.

 Shut off all power and allow all moving parts to come to rest before performing any maintenance operation.
-Failure to comply with this requirement could result in death or serious injury.